This post has been updated.

 “Seasons 3 and 4 will be the test of whether the show really has the legs to survive,” Harries said, per Variety.
 “I think we were the first television series ever to change cast and continue, and we will change cast twice.
 It’s daunting but exciting, and I hope it’ll keep the series fresh and really of interest to people.”

 The revelation that the show’s lead made less than a supporting actor is particularly surprising when considering critical reception.
 Foy received high praise for her portrayal of the restrained monarch, in which she nailed everything from the queen’s posh accent to her physical poise.
 She was nominated for an Emmy and won a Golden Globe for her performance in the first season, arguably placing her at the same level of fame as (if not higher than) Smith.
 She still received a smaller paycheck than he did for the second season, which earned her another Golden Globe nod.
-The Washington Post has reached out to Foy’s and Smith’s representatives for comment.
+The Washington Post reached out to Foy’s and Smith’s representatives for comment but did not hear back.

 This isn’t the first time a woman has been paid less than a lower-billed actor.
 After Kevin Spacey was accused of sexual misconduct, “All the Money in the World” director Ridley Scott replaced him with Christopher Plummer and called the rest of the cast back to reshoot pivotal scenes.
 Michelle Williams, billed as the film’s lead actress, earned a fraction of what supporting actor Mark Wahlberg did for reshoots.
 USA Today reported that Williams earned just $80 a day, adding up to less than $1,000, while Wahlberg was paid $1.5 million total.
 Both actors were represented by the same agency.